453483289/PinAFL/README.md

 - *Options for Pin*:

-  -coverage_module module     -  module for which to record coverage
+  -coverage_module module_name     -  module for which to record coverage

   -cpukill                         - cpukill or not

+  -target_module module_name       - in memory mode. module for which fuzzing

+  -start                          - in memory mode.  fuzzing target's start offset

+  -end                            - in memory mode. fuzzing target's end offset (*NOTE*, only support one exit)

 # Depends: